-The same order of fossils can be found over a hundred square miles: Without any foreknowledge of most of the fossils that I would find when I visited Wyoming I came across multiple locations up to 60 miles apart in which I found the same community of fossil types in the same stratigraphic order.
+The same order of fossils can be observed over a hundred square miles: Without any foreknowledge of most of the fossils that I would find when I visited Wyoming I came across multiple locations up to 60 miles apart in which I found the same community of fossil types in the same stratigraphic order.
 In 30 to 50 feet of shale I found Gryphaea fossils and some crinoids and then there was rock above these which contained no visible fossils.
 Above that were another 30 to 50 feet of shale that contained abundant bivalve shells, Belemnites and a different species of crinoid.
-These observations absolutely defy any hydrodynamic sorting explanation.
+These observations are in contradiction to any hydrodynamic sorting explanation.
 Why would different species of crinoids which are the same size and approximate shape be separated into different layers with none found in a layer of rock in between?
 Why would Belemnites of every size only be found in one layer of shale and not found in the layers of shale below if all these layers of sediment were deposited in one large flood?

 The fact that these communities of species can be found stacked on top of each other directly contradicts the ecological zonation/sorting hypothesis of flood geologists.
 At the same time hydrodynamic sorting and differential escape are nonsensical explanations for these fossils.